Lisbon’s Tram 28E: Our Tips for a Ride with Lisbon’s Most Popular Tram

 In a nutshell

-• The Tram Line 28E is one of Lisbon’s most popular photo spots and a must-do if you are in Lisbon for a weekend.
+• Riding the Tram 28E is one of the top things to do in Lisbon and a absolute must if you’re visiting Lisbon for a weekend.

-• The tram runs every 10 minutes from Martim Moniz to Campo Ourique and back again.
+• The tram runs every 10 minutes, connecting Martim Moniz to Campo Ourique.

 What Makes Lisbon’s Tram 28E Special?

-A ride on the old streetcars is not only a real experience because of their age but also because of the spectacular route.
-The trams wind their way through narrow streets where there are only a few inches of space between the facade of the houses and the wagons, and they tackle gradients of up to 13.5%.
+A ride on these wooden streetcars is a highlight not just because of their history, but because of the breathtaking route.
+The trams squeeze through tiny alleys with only a few inches to spare between the windows and the house walls, all while tackling steep hills with gradients of up to 13.5%.

 Tram line 28E in Lisbon